What Is Cognitive Processing Therapy?

 To treat PTSD, we need to change our thinking about the traumatic event.
 That’s where CPT comes in.

-Self-blame is a form of thinking that can feel useful in the aftermath of a traumatic event; it can help us feel like we have control over what happens to us.
+Self-blame is a way of thinking that can feel useful after a traumatic event; it can help us feel like we have control over what happens to us.
 Unfortunately, if we blame ourselves for a traumatic event, this thinking can increase the symptoms of PTSD.
 It can block our natural capacity for healing after a terrible event.

 Consider an example of a woman who was with her sister when the sister drowned.
 If the woman believes that the drowning was caused by unusually strong currents that day, she would feel intense grief at the loss of her sister, but probably would not develop PTSD.
-But, if the woman believes if only I had gone with my sister into the water, she wouldn’t have drowned, then she is more likely to develop PTSD.
+But, if the woman believes if only I had gone into the water with my sister, she wouldn’t have drowned, then she is more likely to develop PTSD.

 Some types of traumatic events tend to cause more self-blame than others.
 For example, survivors of sexual assault may blame themselves for the event because of the personal nature of the crime and because, often, the victim knew the perpetrator before the assault happened.